-As at December 31, 2020, the Company has estimated non-capital losses of \$50,200,000 for Canadian income tax purposes that may be carried forward to reduce taxable income of future years.
-The non-capital losses expire in the tax years ending between December 31, 2031 and December 31, 2040.
+As at December 31, 2021, the Company has estimated non-capital losses of \$62,565,000 and estimated deductible SR&ED expenditures of \$887,000 for Canadian income tax purposes that may be carried forward to reduce taxable income of future years.
+The Company has a balance of federal non-refundable investment tax credits of \$129,500 and provincial non-refundable investment tax credits of \$31,300 that may be carried forward to reduce income taxes payable in future years.